sourceprojects/Clipboard/README.md

 7. To see the full text of the history item, wait a couple of seconds for tooltip.
 8. To pin the history item so that it remains on top of the list, press <kbd>OPTION (⌥)</kbd> + <kbd>P</kbd>.
 The item will be moved to the top with a random but permanent keyboard shortcut.
 To unpin it, press <kbd>OPTION (⌥)</kbd> + <kbd>P</kbd> again.
 9. To clear all unpinned items, select _Clear_ in the menu, or press <kbd>OPTION (⌥)</kbd> + <kbd>COMMAND (⌘)</kbd> + <kbd>DELETE (⌫)</kbd>.
 To clear all items including pinned, select _Clear_ in the menu with  <kbd>OPTION (⌥)</kbd> pressed, or press <kbd>SHIFT (⇧)</kbd> + <kbd>OPTION (⌥)</kbd> + <kbd>COMMAND (⌘)</kbd> + <kbd>DELETE (⌫)</kbd>.
-10. To disable Maccy and ignore new copies, click on the menu icon with <kbd>OPTION (⌥)</kbd> pressed.
+10. To disable ClipJoy and ignore new copies, click on the menu icon with <kbd>OPTION (⌥)</kbd> pressed.
 11. To ignore only the next copy, click on the menu icon with <kbd>OPTION (⌥)</kbd> + <kbd>SHIFT (⇧)</kbd> pressed.
 12. To customize the behavior, check "Preferences…" window, or press <kbd>COMMAND (⌘)</kbd> + <kbd>,</kbd>.
+13. To use the emoji picker, popup ClipJoy, and click on the emoji icon on the right of the search field.

 ## Advanced

 ### Ignore Copied Items

-You can tell Maccy to ignore all copied items:
+You can tell ClipJoy to ignore all copied items:

 ```sh
 defaults write org.p0deje.Maccy ignoreEvents true # default is false